RMSpratt/Unity-AI-Templates/ReadMe.md

 # Description of Repository

-This repository holds a collection of AI techniques for use in games as templates for use.
+This repository holds a collection of AI techniques as implemented in my Unity projects.

+Where available, specific techniques will hold a reference to the repository of the Unity game they appear in.